 Go on an Underground Tour

 Seattle suffered a major catastrophe in 1889 when the Great Fire burned down a large portion of the city.
-Because of that, it had to be rebuilt on top itself.
-Bill Speidel’s underground tours will take you under the city in what feels like an underground maze of the city.
+Because of that, it had to be rebuilt on top of itself.
+Bill Speidel’s underground tours will take you under downtown Seattle in what feels like an underground maze of the city.